 One of the goals we set here at ZME Science is, understandably, to promote science in society.
 You gals and guys make that job quite easy for us; you’re curious, thirsty for knowledge and hungry for the latest, juiciest morsel of research.
 Driving people to make the next step, that of getting personally involved in science, however, proves to be a more elusive goal.

 Most people with whom I’ve discussed this conundrum confess that they want to bring their own contribution — but that they feel outclassed.
 They say they don’t have something that will make a difference when brought to the research table.
 They feel they don’t have Einstein’s prowess in physics or Darwin’s eye for evolution, and that that bars them from pursuing science.

 But guys — very few people do.
 Einsteins, Curies, Darwins, and Newtons stand out in history because (you won’t believe this) they were outstanding.
 Most scientists you’ll talk to look up to them as leviathans, and most suffer from impostor syndrome as a result.
 However, the small, incremental advances these scientists put in every day are what advances scientific knowledge.
-The leaps that people such as Curie or Newton make would be impossible without these efforts — and their overall contribution to science is relatively small compared to that of the first group.
+The leaps that people such as Curie or Newton made were built upon these efforts — and the overall contribution to science these figures made are relatively small compared to that of the first group.

 So don’t sweat it; science would be very happy to have your brain on the team.

 The other reason people offer up is competence in ‘hard’ topics: math, physics, computer languages, and so on.
 I can completely empathize with this.
 I’m trained as an engineer, and I loved every day at Uni — except those that involved math.
 Which was basically every day.
 I’m not good at calculus, I couldn’t do it to save my life, and this haunted me throughout my four years of university.